CNNs for JPEGs: A Study in Computational Cost: Experimental Results

 Due to those motives, skipping of the first and second stages is the only setting considered in the next experiments, since only it saves the computational costs of the network.

 Table~\ref{tab:results} compares the computational complexity, number of parameters, frames per second and accuracy between our trained models presented previously and our strategy skip the first and second stages and use CCPP to accommodate the DCT inputs.
+Skipping the first and second stages of the Upsampling-RFA benefited not only computational costs, but also the accuracy.
+It achieved the best FPS and fourth best classification accuracy among the DCT-based networks.
+It lost in classification accuracy only to the Upsampling-RFA and LC-RFA~\cite{NIPS_2018_Gueguen}, whose FPS, computational complexity and number of parameters worse than the original ResNet-50, and to the LC-RFA~+~CCPP~(3x32) that had higher computational complexity and lower FPS.
+Compared to the original ResNet-50 the classification accuracy was only 2.97\% lower, while there was a similar amount of parameters, a reduction of 25.91\% in computational complexity and a gain of 183 FPS.

-Skipping the first and second stages benefited not only computational costs of the network, but also its accuracy.
-It achieved the lowest amount of parameters and the second best FPS and classification accuracy among the DCT-based networks.
-It lost in classification accuracy to the Upsampling-RFA~\cite{NIPS_2018_Gueguen}, whose FPS is lower and the computational complexity and number of parameters are considerable higher, and was behind in FPS to the Upsampling-RFA + FBS~(3x16), that had a lower classification accuracy.
-Compared to the original ResNet-50 the classification accuracy was only 1.13\% lower, while there was a similar amount of parameters, a reduction of 25.91\% in computational complexity and a gain of 167 FPS.
+Similar results were obtained when skipping the first and second stage of the LC-RFA models in terms of computational cost, but their classification accuracy were slightly lower than their counterpart without skip.
+The model with CCPP~(1x32$|$1x64) obtained computational complexity 24.61\% lower than the original ResNet-50, 1.5M less parameters, the lowest amount of all network shown in this work, 147 more FPS while having a loss in accuracy of 3.42\%.
+The model with CCPP~(1x16$|$1x32) had the same amount of parameters than the CCPP~(1x32$|$1x64), computational complexity 24.87\% lower than the ResNet-50, 139 more FPS and accuracy 4.32\% lower.
+The small differences in FPS can be justified by the variance on the experiments.
+Overall, these models obtained the lowest amount of parameters from all models we tested, but were outperformed in computational complexity, FPS and accuracy by the Upsampling-RFA~+~CCPP skipping the same stages.